-Staff should be familiar with the types and signs of abuse, including indicators
+Staff should be familiar with the types and signs of abuse, including indicators.

-(see Appendix 3 - Types and Signs of Abuse and Neglect, including Indicators)
+(see Appendix 3 - Types and Signs of Abuse, Neglect and Exploitation, including Indicators)

 All staff should have an awareness of safeguarding issues that can put children at risk of harm.
-Behaviours linked to issues such as drug taking and or alcohol misuse, deliberately missing education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.
+Behaviours linked to issues such as drug taking and or alcohol misuse, unexplainable and/or persistent absences from education and consensual and non-consensual sharing of nudes and semi-nudes images and/or videos can be signs that children are at risk.